Links for Palaeobotanists

 Plant Ontology Tutorials (Quicktime movies or Powerpoint slides).

 !
 Alison Roberts, Department of Biological Sciences, University of Rhode Island, Kingston, RI: Plant Anatomy BIO 311.
-The table of contents, lab schedule and an electronic copy of the lab manual in Adobe Acrobat pdf ("portable document format") are available for viewing online.
+To view photomicrographs of plant anatomy slides, visit the Lab review slides section.

 Paul Schulte, University of Nevada, Las Vegas: Atlas of Plant Anatomy.
 Light microscopic images of cells and tissues, roots, stems, leaves, apical meristems, and reproductive structures.